danvlasov-lab/cyber-course-portfolio/unit-1-presecurity/subnetting/U1-03f_Subnetting_Basics.md

 Valid host?
 Yes (yes/no + reason)

 ### 4.4 - 10.0.0.0/30

 Network address: 10.0.0.0

 Broadcast: 10.0.0.3

-Valid host?No, because 10.0.0.0 is the network address itself, not a usable host.
+Valid host?
+No, because 10.0.0.0 is the network address itself, not a usable host.
 (In a /30 subnet, the usable host range is only 10.0.0.1 and 10.0.0.2). (yes/no + reason - this one is a trap; think carefully about a /30)

 ## Task 5 - Slicing up a /24
 You've been given the network 192.168.10.0/24 and need to divide it into smaller subnets for four departments.